 Mr Chris Enright appointed September 2016

-Chris served Victoria Police for 29 years in criminal and operational investigation with the Homicide Squad before obtaining a law degree (first class honours) in 2003.
-In 2004 he was seconded to the Australian Crime Commission.
-He lectured in criminal law and was a member of the Racing Appeals and Disciplinary Board.
-Chris worked in legal roles within the Office of Public Prosecutions and several regulatory agencies and was a senior executive with the Fair Work Ombudsman (and now with the Registered Organisations Commission) working on the regulation of industrial organisations.
-Chris was appointed Acting Deputy President (Review) from July 2017 to February 2018 and again from February 2019 and then ongoing in July 2019.
+Chris served Victoria Police for 29 years in criminal and operational investigations, including as a Detective Inspector with the Homicide Squad before achieving a first class honours degree in law in 2003 and being admitted to practice.
+In 2004 he was seconded to the Australian Crime Commission (now ACIC) before taking up a permanent role on its national executive in 2004.
+For a number of years he lectured in criminal law subjects at the tertiary level and was an inaugural member of Victoria’s Racing Appeals and Disciplinary (RAD) Board.
+Chris practised as a lawyer in the Office of Public Prosecutions (OPP) and a range of regulatory agencies, including the Fair Work Ombudsman and the Registered Organisations Commission in areas responsible for regulating industrial organisations.
+Chris is currently an Executive Director and executive member of the Fair Work Commission.
+He was appointed as the Board’s Deputy President (Review) in 2019 and re-appointed in that role in 2022.

 Deputy President Professional Standards Division, Dr Eva Tsahuridu

 Dr Eva Tsahuridu appointed October 2020